rwos/rpterm/README.md

 ## Bugs

+* scrolling with embedded HTML is almost completely broken
 * xterm compatible mouse support is implemented (by xterm.js) but doesn't work here for some weird reason (see also https://github.com/f/atom-term2/issues/195).
 * The shell to execute is hard-coded to `/bin/bash -i`.